 While it’s tempting to not leave the cabin on your visit, there are plenty of attractions nearby, including a 15-minute drive to downtown and a 90-minute drive to the Grand Canyon.

-We should mention, Travel and Leisure named it as the most wished-for Arizona Airbnb property, so you’ll want to make reservations well in advance.
+We included this cabin of our favorite Flagstaff cabin rentals, and more importantly, Travel + Leisure named it as the most wished-for Arizona Airbnb property, so you’ll want to make reservations well in advance.

 The Eagles Nest Hillside Retreat (Payson)